 The University at Buffalo's Department of Linguistics offers a variety of courses and degrees at the undergraduate and graduate level.
 Our undergraduate programs allow for students to specialize in the study of particular languages or in particular subfields of linguistics, such as Applied Linguistics, and the department also offers minors in Linguistics as well as Chinese, Japanese, Korean and German.
-Our graduate programs include a PhD program in Linguistics and a number of master's-level tracks, including an MS in Computational Linguistics and an MA in East Asian Languages and Linguistics.
+Our graduate programs include a PhD program in Linguistics and a number of master's-level options.

 We offer training in a broad range of subdisciplines of linguistics.
 Students benefit from the faculty’s research specializations in syntax, semantics, pragmatics, phonetics and phonology, as well as language typology, psycholinguistics, computational linguistics, sociolinguistics and historical linguistics.
 Areas of particular strength include:

 The department has long championed approaches to the study of language that are data-driven and informed by diverse theoretical perspectives.
 The origins of the department trace back to the Department of Linguistics and Anthropology, founded in 1956 under the chairmanship of Henry Lee Smith.
 In 1964, Linguistics became a separate program, and in 1969 it became an independent department, under David Hays.
 In 2001, a number of the University at Buffalo's language programs were brought into the Department of Linguistics, increasing the department's breadth in research and teaching.